Pixel-Wise Contrastive Distillation: Related Work

-\textbf{Feature-based knowledge distillation} transfers knowledge by matching the \textit{intermediate} features between a student and a teacher.
-Generally, these features are not comparable because of their different shapes, \ie, number of channels and spatial size.
-It is a common practice to reshape the features of the student to have the same shape as the features of the teacher by a learnable module \cite{fitnets}.
-Some works \cite{attention_transfer,factor_transfer,overhaul,knowledge_review} transform both student's and teacher's features into tensors of same shape.
-In PCD, shape aligning (especially for the number of channels) is completed by student's non-linear projection head.
-It is universally recognized that this projection head also improves the quality of learned representations in SSL \cite{simclr,mocov2}. \\
+\textbf{Feature-based knowledge distillation} transfers knowledge by matching the intermediate features of students and teachers, which are often not comparable due to the difference in shapes, \ie, the number of channels and the spatial size.
+It is a common practice to reshape students' features to have the same shape as teachers' by a learnable module \cite{fitnets}.
+Some works \cite{attention_transfer,factor_transfer,overhaul,knowledge_review} transform both students' and teachers' features into tensors of the same shape.
+In PCD, shape alignment (especially with regard to the number of channels) is achieved by a non-linear projection head, which is a widely recognized technique in SSL for enhancing the quality of learned representations \cite{simclr,mocov2,byol}.
+Additionally, in cases where the student and the teacher have feature maps of different spatial sizes, we employ a simple interpolation to complete the necessary alignment. \\

 \textbf{Self-supervised distillation} transfers knowledge in a self-supervised learning fashion.
-CompRess \cite{compress} and SEED \cite{seed} propose to minimize feature similarity distribution between the student and the teacher.
+CompRess \cite{compress} and SEED \cite{seed} propose to minimize the feature similarity distributions between students and teachers.
 DoGo \cite{distill_on_the_go} and DisCo \cite{disco} add a distillation branch for easing the optimization problem of small models during self-supervised pre-training.
-Previous works \cite{cluster_fit,boosting_ssl_via_kt} train the student to classify the images based on the pseudo labels generated by teacher's clustering.
-In BINGO \cite{bingo}, samples are grouped based on their similarity computed by the teacher, and the student learns to minimize intra-group distances.
-Recent work \cite{distill_on_the_fly} simultaneously trains the teacher from scratch and perform distillation, where the student is guided by teacher's on-the-fly clustering.
-Our PCD \textit{differs} from these methods in that the distillation signal of the former is at pixel-level.
-Our goal is to pursue a student adept at dense prediction tasks.
+Previous works train students to classify images \cite{cluster_fit,boosting_ssl_via_kt} or minimize the intra-group distances \cite{bingo} based on the clusterings generated by teachers. \cite{distill_on_the_fly} simultaneously trains teachers and teacher from scratch.
+Students are guided by teachers' on-the-fly clustering results.
+With these methods, the notorious problem that small models pre-trained by SSL methods face performance degradation has been partially solved.
+Our PCD is proposed to address the unsolved part---to improve the transferring results on dense prediction tasks.